JheremeiArciaga/ecommerce-website/README.md

-# Precious Bale Clothing Website
+# Precious Fashion E-Clothing Website

 Navigate through our user-friendly interface to find the ideal piece for any mood or event.
 Our website offers a seamless shopping experience, with high-definition images and detailed descriptions that bring your next favorite outfit one step closer.